yangshiteng/DS01-Supervised-and-Unsupervised-Learning/README.md

 - Customer personas: Defining customer personas makes it easier to understand common traits and business clients' purchasing habits.
 Unsupervised learning allows businesses to build better buyer persona profiles, enabling organizations to align their product messaging more appropriately.
 - Recommendation Engines: Using past purchase behavior data, unsupervised learning can help to discover data trends that can be used to develop more effective cross-selling strategies.
 This is used to make relevant add-on recommendations to customers during the checkout process for online retailers.

+## Challenges of unsupervised learning

+While unsupervised learning has many benefits, some challenges can occur when it allows machine learning models to execute without any human intervention.
+Some of these challenges can include:

+- Computational complexity due to a high volume of training data
+- Longer training times
+- Higher risk of inaccurate results
+- Human intervention to validate output variables
+- Lack of transparency into the basis on which data was clustered

 # Unsupervised vs. supervised vs. semi-supervised learning